techidaily/site-win11-tips/source/_posts/access-denied-secure-your-windows-environment-with-these-4-tactics.md

 ## 1\.
 How to Disable a User Account in Windows Settings

  Windows allows the system administrator to manage user accounts on Windows 11\.
-Not only can you[add a local user account](https://www.makeuseof.com/windows-11-create-local-user-account/) there, but you can also block sign-in to disable an account temporarily.
+Not only can you [add a local user account](https://www.makeuseof.com/windows-11-create-local-user-account/) there, but you can also block sign-in to disable an account temporarily.

 To disable user accounts via Settings: